Chromosome (evolutionary algorithm): Chromosome design

 While the first requirement is indispensable, depending on the application and the EA used, one usually only has to be satisfied with fulfilling the remaining requirements as far as possible.
-It should be noted, however, that the evolutionary search is supported and possibly considerably accelerated by a fulfillment as complete as possible.
+The evolutionary search is supported and possibly considerably accelerated by a fulfillment as complete as possible.

 Examples of chromosomes

 Chromosomes for binary codings

 In their classical form, GAs use bit strings and map the decision variables to be optimized onto them.
-An example for one boolean and three integer decision variables with the value ranges $0 \leq D_1 \leq 60$, $28 \leq D_2 \leq 30$ and $-12 \leq D_3 \leq 14$ may illustrate this:
+An example for one Boolean and three integer decision variables with the value ranges $0 \leq D_1 \leq 60$, $28 \leq D_2 \leq 30$ and $-12 \leq D_3 \leq 14$ may illustrate this:

 Note that the negative number here is given in two's complement.
 This straight forward representation uses five bits to represent the three values of $D_2$, although two bits would suffice.
 This is a significant redundancy.
 An improved alternative, where 28 is to be added for the genotype-phenotype mapping, could look like this: